-A module is failed if:
+A module is considered as failed if:

 (i) The work submitted for an assessment component is not of a high enough standard to